justin-lathrop/c/HashTable/README.md

 The example use of the hashtable is simple but is to show the resizing capability within the hashtable.
-Every hashtable is O(n) on lookups, but this is with optimal hardware and minimal to no collisions.
+Every hashtable is O(1) on lookups, but this is with optimal hardware and minimal to no collisions.
 So we have a hashtable that can start at a small size and when added elements to it, it can expand to hold them with less collisions.